-The UTEC coordinates between USF’s graduate Teacher Education Department and multiple undergraduate academic departments to ensure a dynamic, responsive curriculum for every student.
-By taking credential courses throughout the undergraduate years, students can accomplish their choice of the following options:
+The UTEC coordinates between USF’s graduate Teacher Education Department and multiple undergraduate academic departments to ensure a dynamic, responsive curriculum for everyone.
+You can take credential courses throughout the undergraduate years to work toward completing one of our credential programs.

-STEM (Science, Technology, Engineering & Math) Education Minor
+STEM (Science, Technology, Engineering and Math) Education Minor

-The STEM Education Minor is designed to give students exposure to a range of science, technology and mathematics courses while also developing some depth in one particular area.
-This minor enables students to be best equipped to teach in STEM subject areas, increasing access to learning experiences in the STEM areas for future generations of diverse students.
-Students pursuing elementary education are strongly encouraged to pursue this minor.
-With a STEM Ed minor, students will be able to:
+The STEM Education Minor is designed to give you exposure to a range of science, technology and mathematics courses while also developing some depth in one particular area.
+This minor best equips you to teach in STEM subject areas, increasing access to learning experiences in the STEM areas for future generations of diverse students.
+For students pursuing elementary education, we strongly encourage you to pursue this minor.
+With a STEM Ed minor, you will be able to:

 - Effectively communicate a range of STEM disciplines to broad audiences

 - Demonstrate focused understanding of a single STEM discipline

 - Apply educational models, theories and resources to STEM disciplines

 - Articulate connections between STEM disciplines and social justice

 The Bilingual Authorization in Spanish is available to those who possess satisfactory language proficiency.
 Teachers with Bilingual Authorization are in high demand for teaching positions in the Bay Area and throughout California.
 We encourage you to apply if you have, or wish to develop, a proficiency in Spanish.